vectordotdev/vector/docs/DEVELOPING.md

 health check:

 - [ ] Does this check perform different fallible operations from the sink itself?
-- [ ] Does this check have side effects the user would consider undesirable (e.g. data pollution)?
+- [ ] Does this check have side effects the user would consider undesirable (for example data pollution)?
 - [ ] Are there situations where this check would fail but the sink would operate normally?

 Not all the answers need to be a hard "no", but we should think about the